Prismatic Steenrod operations and arithmetic duality on Brauer groups: Introduction

 We recall some historical context for this problem.
 Away from defining characteristic, the mod $p$ motivic Steenrod algebra for varieties in characteristic $0$ was studied by Voevodsky \cite{Voe03, Voe10}, and for varieties in positive characteristic $\ell \neq p$ by Hoyois--Kelly--\O stv\ae r \cite{HKO}.
 Thanks to their work, the mod $p$ motivic Steenrod algebra is now well-understood away from characteristic $p$, but in characteristic $p$ it is still highly mysterious.
-Voevodsky conjectured a description of it in \cite{Voe02}, which implies that it should be have a Milnor basis of power operations over the motivic cohomology of the base field.
+Voevodsky conjectured a description of it in \cite{Voe02}, which implies that it should have a Serre--Cartan basis of power operations over the motivic cohomology of the base field.
 This conjecture remains wide open, but partial evidence was given by Frankland--Spitzweck \cite{FS18} who showed that Voevodsky's ``expected answer'' for the \emph{dual} motivic Steenrod algebra does at least appear as a (module-theoretic) summand of the true answer.
-This allows one to define power operations on motivic cohomology, as was suggested already in \cite{FS18} and carried out by Primozic in \cite{Pri20}, but one would not be able to control the \emph{properties} of these operations.
-For example, our calculations require basic information such as: \begin{itemize} \item A formula for the product of power operations (which should be given by motivic \emph{Adem relations}), \item A formula for the coproduct of power operations (which should be given by a motivic \emph{Cartan formula}). \end{itemize} In the special case of mod $p$ Chow groups, these formulas were proved by Primozic \cite{Pri20}, but this case is not enough for us, nor does the argument generalize.
+This allows one to define power operations on motivic cohomology, as was suggested already in \cite{FS18} and carried out by Primozic in \cite{Pri20}, but from this definition it seems infeasible to control the \emph{properties} of these operations, such as the following basic information (necessary for our calculations): \begin{itemize} \item A formula for the product of power operations (which should be given by motivic \emph{Adem relations}), \item A formula for the coproduct of power operations (which should be given by a motivic \emph{Cartan formula}). \end{itemize} In the special case of mod $p$ Chow groups, these formulas were proved by Primozic \cite{Pri20}, but this case is not enough for us, nor does the argument generalize.
 In this approach to motivic Steenrod operations, one can control the product and coproduct only up to the ``error'' summand intervening between the motivic Steenrod algebra and the submodule generated by power operations, which should vanish according to Voevodsky's conjectures (but again, this is wide open).
 In the special case of the $\rH^{2i,i}$ line considered in \cite{Pri20}, the relevant ``error'' terms vanish by general vanishing properties of motivic cohomology.

 For the aforementioned reasons, as well as subtler ones that will be mentioned later, we introduce a new approach to mod $p$ (\'etale-)motivic Steenrod operations in characteristic $p$.
 Very recently, Annala--Elmanto \cite{AE} independently gave a new construction of motivic Steenrod operations in defining characteristic, for which they can prove motivic Adem relations and a motivic Cartan formula.
 Their approach is somewhat similar to ours, as will be discussed further in \Cref{rem:AE}, but our applications require still more information about the operations, which is only yielded by our method.